In this tutorial + tour, I’ll take you behind-the-scenes of using Use our ClickUp affiliate link! to manage a DIY Home Renovation.

 This is the room custom field, the estimated cost custom field and the supplies custom field.
 This supplies one in particular is super, super helpful or was helpful to us, at least in this process.

-So the first custom field you can see right here is room and this room custom field just allowed us to kind of segment our work in a way that made sense and allowed us to make one room messy while we were living in the other rooms and so on.
+So the first custom field you can see right here is room and this room custom field just allowed us to kind of segment our work in a way that made sense and allowed us to Use our Make affiliate link! one room messy while we were living in the other rooms and so on.
 And so this is just a simple dropdown custom field, not a lot fancy, but we do use this to group by in our overall task.

 So we’re at the folder level.
 We’re looking at tasks we have grouped by the custom field room.
 And this is what just allows us to kind of break things up so it doesn’t feel quite so overwhelming.
 The second custom field is estimated cost, and this is kind of self-explanatory.
 It’s just our estimated budget for the financial cost of that project.